Best Place For Trekking In Meghalaya

 Smit to Laitlum Canyon Trek

-You can drive to Laitlum Canyon, but trekking from Smit is way more rewarding.
-The trail passes through terraced fields, sacred groves, and open hilltop ridges — and then suddenly, you’re at the edge of the world.
+You can drive to Laitlum Canyon, but trekking from Smit is way more rewarding because it’s one of the most scenic trekking spots in Meghalaya.
+The trail passes through terraced fields, sacred groves, and open hilltop ridges, and then suddenly, you’re at the edge of the world.

 Heads up: There are no signs.
 Get Tripjyda to send a guide who knows the trail and weather.